Law Firm Yelp Marketing and How to Make Reviews Stick

 Yelp as a Marketing Tool

-- Add as many photos as allowed on your profile
+- Add as many photos to your profile as Yelp allows

 - List your business hours